jsr-io/jsr/frontend/docs/publishing-packages.md

 In this case, the `dist/` directory will be included when publishing, even though it is listed in the `.gitignore` file.

-### Excluded module publish error

-After filtering files, you may encounter an `excluded-module` error saying that a module in the package's module graph was excluded from publishing.

-This may occur when you've accidentally excluded a module that is used in the published code (for example, writing `"exclude": ["**/*.ts"]` and then trying to publish a package with a `mod.ts` export).
-In this scenario, publishing is preventing you from accidentally publishing a package that won't work.

-To fix the issue, ensure the module is not excluded in `exclude` and/or `publish.exclude` in the config file or don't reference it in any code used by your package's exports.